Drinking and Driving

 Many law enforcement agencies use breath alcohol testing devices like the Breathalyzer to determine a person’s BAC.
 In the absence of admissible evidence of BAC, the prosecution in a drunk-driving case may rely on the observations of a police officer or a layperson as to the accused person's impairment.
 Such evidence may include erratic driving and physical and behavioural indicators like slurred speech, bloodshot eyes and difficulty walking a straight line.

 Thus, a person can be guilty of impaired driving even though their BAC is below .05%.
-Similarly, a person is guilty of impaired driving with a BAC at or above .05%, whether or not their ability to operate the vehicle is visibly affected by alcohol consumption.
+Similarly, a person is guilty of impaired driving with a BAC at or above .05% (or subject to administrative penalties for driving with a BAC at or above .05%), whether or not their ability to operate the vehicle is visibly affected by alcohol consumption.

 Penalties for Impaired Driving